Confirmation of Acceptance for Studies (CAS)

 Your CAS will be valid for six months.
 Any visa applications you make must be made during this period.
 If your CAS is older than six months, your student visa application will be refused.

-When applying for a visa inside the UK you must apply before your current leave expires.
+When applying for a visa inside the UK you must apply before your current permission expires.
 If applying outside the UK, please remember that you must arrive in the UK before your course start date, hence it is important to allow enough time for your application to be processed.
 Please use this tool to learn about the approximate processing times in your country.

 If your visa is refused or you decide not to use your University of Bristol CAS